 Led by select faculty from the School of Medicine at the University of California San Diego, and California Western School of Law, the rigorous and timely graduate-level curriculum is designed to orient professionals to the common activities, philosophy of practice, and challenges of the companion discipline in healthcare or law.
 The program focuses on acculturating practitioners in both fields to become leaders in providing integrated, sensitive solutions to every-day practice and policy issues.

 The degree consists of 45 quarter units (30 semester units) of study, and classes are offered fall, winter and spring quarters at UC San Diego, and fall, spring, and summer trimesters at California Western School of Law.
 Students have 15 units of general electives in the program to create their own personal study path.
 We offer a variety of pathway options including global health, ethics in health, and political advocacy.
-Along with the MAS degree program, we also offer a Global Health Policy Certificate.
 Students in the program may choose to have some of their work published.

 Coursework can be completed in one and a half, two or three years, depending upon a participant’s time to devote to the program.
 Students may enter the program in the fall (September).